Catalog Articles Blue & White Order Tile Site Map Search Contact Installations

 There are so many mysteries about these tiles.
 They were hand-painted on British blanks but their style (known as Japonesque) was more popular in America so it's no surprise that they were installed in a period of home in a Boston suburb, eventually finding their way to auction.

 American Decorative Arts might seem too general a description for these tile that seem more characteristic of Aesthetic Movement as they were identified at auction -- although there are good reasons to think they were made well before the Aesthetic Movement really took off.
-Whever the hand-painting was done on the original British blanks from T&R Boote, they’ve made America their home for well over a century now, first in Boston and now in a California historic home - and that is itself a quintessential American pedigree.
-I love that these tiles that have their own rich history and want to tell you a little about them.
-Please try to stay awake.
+Whever the hand-painting was done on the original British blanks from T&R Boote, they’ve made America their home for well over a century now, first in Boston and last believed to be purchased for a turn-of-the-century home in California - and that is itself a quintessential American pedigree.
+I love that these tiles that have their own rich history.

 A Tale of 13 Tiles